Han Kuang Exercise: 2012

 In the 2012 exercise, President Ma Ying-jeou was out of Taiwan during the drill due to his diplomatic visits to three African countries, making the first time of the exercise with the absence of the president.

 2013

 The 2013 5-day exercise was held in April 2013 in Penghu.

 2014

 The 2014 exercise was held in Chiayi County and Penghu County.
 Civilian airplanes were used for the first time for personnel transport, carrying military officers and reservists from Kaohsiung to Penghu.

 2015

 The 2015 exercise consisted of two stages.
-The first stage was held on 4–8 May 2015, designed to test the military's combat capabilities after undergoing streamlining process end of 2014.
-The second stage is currently held from 7–11 September 2015 simulating attack from the People's Liberation Army.
-New weapon systems of Lockheed P-3 Orion marine patrol aircraft, Tuo Jiang stealth missile corvette, Pan Shi supply vessel, Cloud Leopard armored vehicle and remote-controlled aerial vehicles.
-The exercise is held at a military base in northern Hsinchu County.
+The first stage was held on 4–8 May 2015, designed to test the military's combat capabilities after undergoing streamlining processes at the end of 2014.
+The second stage was held from 7–11 September 2015 simulating an attack from the People's Liberation Army.
+New weapon systems of Lockheed P-3 Orion marine patrol aircraft, Tuo Jiang stealth missile corvette, Pan Shi supply vessel, Cloud Leopard armored vehicle and remote-controlled aerial vehicles were deployed.
+The exercise was held at a military base in northern Hsinchu County.